How to Stay True to Pandemic Safety Guidelines When It Feels Like No One Else Does

 One reason why you may question your own behavior after witnessing they way others act, Dr. Bea says, is that it’s something that comes naturally to us.
 “As humans, we’re predisposed to social comparison,” he says.
 “When we see groups of people that are doing things that we aren’t, we start to have that feeling of ‘Am I in the out-group?
 Am I doing something wrong?’”

-One example: masks.
-The act of simply wearing a mask to protect against the spread of the coronavirus has become a divisive cultural issue and some people who don’t believe masks are necessary can be quite vocal about their opinions and that can have an effect.
-“This sort of shaming behavior can shake people up,” says Dr. Bea.
+One example: face masks.
+The act of simply wearing a mask to protect against the spread of coronavirus has become a divisive cultural issue and some people who don’t believe in masks can be quite vocal about their opinions.
+“This sort of shaming behavior can shake people up and make them question themselves,” says Dr. Bea.

 He adds, “Humans have a need to feel right and that they are doing the right thing.
 When we see people engaging in a wide variety of behaviors – particularly when it comes to physical safety, well-being and health – it can cause self-questioning for people, even when, according to their values and science, they’re already doing the right thing.”

-As differing declarations from leaders and different restrictions put in place across regions, states and municipalities continue to roll out, it can create additional confusion.
+As different states start to shift their restrictions in reaction to the pandemic and vaccination strategies, it can create additional confusion.
 “We certainly have confusing messages that are being offered in our culture,” Dr. Bea notes.

-As the timeline of living with the coronavirus drags on, despite cautions from medical leaders that it could be a year or more before a successful vaccine is developed, fatigue can set in and that can create a desire to take on certain behaviors even if they conflict with how we view the virus and its impact.
+As the pandemic drags on, despite cautions from medical experts that it could be several more months or more to reach herd immunity and for things to return to normal, fatigue can set in.
+This can create a desire to take on certain behaviors (or ease up on our precautions), even if they conflict with how we actually view the virus and its impact.